tymadsen/fishproducts/catalog/haul_bags.md

       <span class="label label-primary label-lg">$119.00 each</span>
     </p>
     <p>
-      To have this bag made from the super burly 32oz white fabric, <span class="label label-primary label-lg">add $12.00.</span>
+      To have this bag made from the super burly 32oz white fabric, add $12.00.
     </p>
   </div>
 </div>